Maj7 chords

 To add a maj7 to the open G major chord we can lower the root tone on the high E string by one fret.

-Although the interval between the lowest two strings is a 5th when we take the G barre chord, we are dampening the A string like before when we change it into a Gmaj7.
+Although the interval between the two lowest strings is a 5th in the G barre chord, we still mute the A string when turning it into Gmaj7.

 Again we can slide the whole grip to the left or right, e.g. to play a Fmaj7 or an Abmaj7, etc.